 Remember that the total time a defendant can spend in incompetency proceedings is limited.
-See section 7.2.5 above.
+See section 8.7.2.5 above.
 Under Chapter 46B, a defendant generally may not be criminally committed (regardless of the facility or program) for a cumulative period that exceeds the maximum term provided by law for the offense for which the defendant was to be tried.
 This maximum term includes all time the defendant was held in jail before they were determined incompetent to stand trial.
 If the defendant is still in need of commitment for mental health treatment after the maximum restoration period expires, that can only happen through civil commitment proceedings.
 The criminal court can no longer be involved.
 The defendant may be confined for an additional period in a mental hospital or other facility or may be ordered to participate for an additional period in an outpatient treatment program, as appropriate, only pursuant to proceedings conducted under Subtitle C (Texas Mental Health Code) or D (Persons with Intellectual Disability Act), Title 7 of the Texas Health and Safety Code, by a court with probate jurisdiction.
 Tex.
 Code Crim.
 Proc. art.
 46B.0095.

-see seelion 7.2.5 for more a more actailed explanati
+See section 8.7.2.5 for more a more detailed explanation.

-7.3.2 Charges Dismissed
+8.7.3.2 Charges Dismissed

-7.3.2a Determination of Mental Illness or Intellectual Disability
+8.7.3.2.a Determination of Mental Illness or Intellectual Disability

-If a court is required by article 46B.084(f) or by its appropriate determination under article 46B.071 to proceed under Subchapter F of Chapter 46B, or if the court is permitted by article 46B.004(e) to proceed under Subchapter F, the court shall determine whether there is evidence to support a finding that the defendant is either a person with MI or a person with an ID.
+If the charges are dismissed and a court is required by article 46B.o84(f) or by its appropriate determination under article 46B.o71 to proceed under Subchapter F of Chapter 46B, or if the court is permitted by article 46B.o04(e) to proceed under Subchapter F, the court shall determine whether there is evidence to support a finding that the defendant is either a person with MI or a person with an ID.
 Tex.
 Code Crim.
 Proc. art.
 46B.151(a).

-7.3.2b Order Transferring Defendant to Appropriate Court for Civil Commitment Proceedings
+8.7.3.2.b Order Transferring Defendant to Appropriate Court for Civil Commitment Proceedings